 You had some property that you started renting out, and it’s going well.
 The tenants are good people, the neighborhood is nice, and everyone is getting along.
 But still, you have a need to make it better.
 You want to take your property to the next level of desirability.
 You want to maintain your competitive edge by continuous improvement, and, you wouldn’t mind learning something along the way.
 The time has come to look into technological improvements and advances that can help your cause.
 In addition to typical useful tips for landlords, three basic topics will get you moving in the right direction.

-A great place to start putting technology to work when it comes to your rental property is with energy efficiency.
+Taking a cue from off the grid living, a great place to start putting technology to work when it comes to your rental property is with energy efficiency.
 Replace those light bulbs!
 New LED lighting systems are not only brilliant and beautiful, they use a fraction of the amount of electricity as old ones.
 Change out that furnace and that water heater!
 New units have incredible analysis circuits that prevent any kind of wasted energy at all.
 The same goes with refrigerators and air conditioners.
 If they are more than a few years old, replace them and see the immediate savings.

 There are two main considerations with insulation – floors and windows.
 And to their credit, new technological advances in materials use and intelligent design are making climate control easier and more affordable.
 In addition, better insulation from weather also usually means better insulation from sound.
 This means that with a few improvements to your rental property infrastructure, you’ll have a quiet, controlled environment that is completely up to date with all of the latest trends in interior design.
 These improvements will begin paying themselves off immediately in terms of energy loss and repair work.